argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 **Open with prayer.**  _The class then opens with you reading the last three Psalms, end to end without pausing in between.
 This should take about 2-3 minutes.
 Practice it ahead of time so you can read fairly quickly without making mistakes.
 That way you can leave the class with the emotional force of these amazing words as you begin the class._

-1 Praise the Lord!<br>
+| 1 Praise the Lord!
-Praise the Lord from the heavens;<br>
+| Praise the Lord from the heavens;
-    praise him in the heights!<br>
+|     praise him in the heights!
-2 Praise him, all his angels;<br>
+| 2 Praise him, all his angels;
-    praise him, all his hosts!<br>
+|     praise him, all his hosts!
-3 Praise him, sun and moon,<br>
+| 3 Praise him, sun and moon,
-    praise him, all you shining stars!<br>
+|     praise him, all you shining stars!
-4 Praise him, you highest heavens,<br>
+| 4 Praise him, you highest heavens,
-    and you waters above the heavens!<br>
+|     and you waters above the heavens!
-5 Let them praise the name of the Lord!<br>
+| 5 Let them praise the name of the Lord!
-    For he commanded and they were created.<br>
+|     For he commanded and they were created.
-6 And he established them forever and ever;<br>
+| 6 And he established them forever and ever;
-    he gave a decree, and it shall not pass away.[a]<br>
+|     he gave a decree, and it shall not pass away.[a]
-7 Praise the Lord from the earth,<br>
+| 7 Praise the Lord from the earth,
-    you great sea creatures and all deeps,<br>
+|     you great sea creatures and all deeps,
-8 fire and hail, snow and mist,<br>
+| 8 fire and hail, snow and mist,
-    stormy wind fulfilling his word!<br>
+|     stormy wind fulfilling his word!
-9 Mountains and all hills,<br>
+| 9 Mountains and all hills,
-    fruit trees and all cedars!<br>
+|     fruit trees and all cedars!
-10 Beasts and all livestock,<br>
+| 10 Beasts and all livestock,
-    creeping things and flying birds!<br>
+|     creeping things and flying birds!
-11 Kings of the earth and all peoples,<br>
+| 11 Kings of the earth and all peoples,
-    princes and all rulers of the earth!<br>
+|     princes and all rulers of the earth!
-12 Young men and maidens together,<br>
+| 12 Young men and maidens together,
-    old men and children!<br>
+|     old men and children!
-13 Let them praise the name of the Lord,<br>
+| 13 Let them praise the name of the Lord,
-    for his name alone is exalted;<br>
+|     for his name alone is exalted;
-    his majesty is above earth and heaven.<br>
+|     his majesty is above earth and heaven.
-14 He has raised up a horn for his people,<br>
+| 14 He has raised up a horn for his people,
-    praise for all his saints,<br>
+|     praise for all his saints,
-    for the people of Israel who are near to him.<br>
+|     for the people of Israel who are near to him.
-Praise the Lord!<br>
+| Praise the Lord!
-1 Praise the Lord!<br>
+| 1 Praise the Lord!
-Sing to the Lord a new song,<br>
+| Sing to the Lord a new song,
-    his praise in the assembly of the godly!<br>
+|     his praise in the assembly of the godly!
-2 Let Israel be glad in his Maker;<br>
+| 2 Let Israel be glad in his Maker;
-    let the children of Zion rejoice in their King!<br>
+|     let the children of Zion rejoice in their King!
-3 Let them praise his name with dancing,<br>
+| 3 Let them praise his name with dancing,
-    making melody to him with tambourine and lyre!<br>
+|     making melody to him with tambourine and lyre!
-4 For the Lord takes pleasure in his people;<br>
+| 4 For the Lord takes pleasure in his people;
-    he adorns the humble with salvation.<br>
+|     he adorns the humble with salvation.
-5 Let the godly exult in glory;<br>
+| 5 Let the godly exult in glory;
-    let them sing for joy on their beds.<br>
+|     let them sing for joy on their beds.
-6 Let the high praises of God be in their throats<br>
+| 6 Let the high praises of God be in their throats
-    and two-edged swords in their hands,<br>
+|     and two-edged swords in their hands,
-7 to execute vengeance on the nations<br>
+| 7 to execute vengeance on the nations
-    and punishments on the peoples,<br>
+|     and punishments on the peoples,
-8 to bind their kings with chains<br>
+| 8 to bind their kings with chains
-    and their nobles with fetters of iron,<br>
+|     and their nobles with fetters of iron,
-9 to execute on them the judgment written!<br>
+| 9 to execute on them the judgment written!
-    This is honor for all his godly ones.<br>
+|     This is honor for all his godly ones.
-Praise the Lord!<br>
+| Praise the Lord!
-1 Praise the Lord!<br>
+| 1 Praise the Lord!
-Praise God in his sanctuary;<br>
+| Praise God in his sanctuary;
-    praise him in his mighty heavens![b]<br>
+|     praise him in his mighty heavens![b]
-2 Praise him for his mighty deeds;<br>
+| 2 Praise him for his mighty deeds;
-    praise him according to his excellent greatness!<br>
+|     praise him according to his excellent greatness!
-3 Praise him with trumpet sound;<br>
+| 3 Praise him with trumpet sound;
-    praise him with lute and harp!<br>
+|     praise him with lute and harp!
-4 Praise him with tambourine and dance;<br>
+| 4 Praise him with tambourine and dance;
-    praise him with strings and pipe!<br>
+|     praise him with strings and pipe!
-5 Praise him with sounding cymbals;<br>
+| 5 Praise him with sounding cymbals;
-    praise him with loud clashing cymbals!<br>
+|     praise him with loud clashing cymbals!
-6 Let everything that has breath praise the Lord!<br>
+| 6 Let everything that has breath praise the Lord!
-Praise the Lord!<br>
+| Praise the Lord!

 Amen.
 Good morning!
 Hopefully that gives you a taste of the glory of our subject matter for today: the Psalms, often described as the hymnal of the Bible.
 Christians through the ages have testified to the power and the solace of the psalms to speak to God in times of great sadness and times of great joy.
 The question for us today is, how do they speak to us?